-CdM's liquidity buffers will remain sound, with liquid assets/tangible assets of 24.6% as of December 2019 (24.8% as of December 2018).
-This level compares unfavourably with the 32.3% local average.
+CdM's liquidity buffers will remain sound, with liquid assets/tangible assets of 22.3% as of June 2020 (24.6% as of December 2019).
+However, this level compares unfavourably with the 32.3% local average.

-CdM's Basel III liquidity coverage ratio was strong at 138% as of December 2019 (205% as of year-end 2018), which is materially higher than the 100% minimum regulatory requirement.
-However, the bank's net loans/customer deposits remained elevated at 101% as of December 2019.
+CdM's Basel III liquidity coverage ratio was strong at 175% as of June 2020 (138% as of year-end 2019), which is significantly higher than the 100% minimum regulatory requirement.
+However, the bank's net loans/customer deposits was relatively high at 100% as of June 2020.

-The central bank's measures announced on 30 March will, if implemented at their full scale, triple the refinancing capacity of banks at the central bank, and support the liquidity of banks.
+The central bank's measures announced on 30 March will, if implemented at their full scale, triple the refinancing capacity of banks at the central bank and support the liquidity of banks.
 The measures include the provision of access to all refinancing tools in Moroccan dirhams and in foreign currencies, a broadening of the securities and commercial papers eligible as collateral for refinancing at the central bank, and the lengthening of the tenor of refinancing operations at the central bank.
 The central bank also strengthened its refinancing programme targeting SMEs.